AliMrad1/EmailSender/README.md

 Cloud side ==>

-I uploaded this app to heroku cloud platform , and use postgresql database in the cloud
+* I uploaded this app to heroku cloud platform , and use postgresql database in the cloud

+I use SMTP protocol for  email transmission, you can find all configuration in application.properties file